openMF/mifos-reporting-plugin/README.md

 ## Contribute

-If this Fineract plugin project is useful to you, please contribute back to it (and Fineract) by raising Pull Requests yourself with any enhancements you make, and by helping to maintain this project by helping other users on Issues and reviewing PR from others (you will be promoted to committer on this project when you contribute).
+If this plugin project is useful to you, please contribute back to it (and Apache Fineract®) by raising Pull Requests yourself with any enhancements you make, and by helping to maintain this project by helping other users on Issues and reviewing PR from others (you will be promoted to committer on this project when you contribute).
 We recommend that you _Watch_ and _Star_ this project on GitHub to make it easy to get notified.